significance/docs-1/faq.md

 Along with running the GBC client you can also consider running a Gnosis Chain Node to connect with (_optional - recommended for experienced node runners only_).

-Syncing the [Gnosis Chain using Nethermind or OpenEthereum](clients/gnosis-chain-node-openethereum-and-nethermind/) requires \~40GB (and growing) of data to download.
-You may encounter some errors during synching.
+Syncing the [Gnosis Chain using Nethermind or OpenEthereum](clients/gnosis-chain-node-openethereum-and-nethermind/) requires \~75GB (and growing) of data to download.
+You may encounter some errors during syncing.
 Depending on your setup, you can expect it to take anywhere from a few hours to several days.

 ### Can I use a node provider to run a Gnosis Chain node?